-Ditch lower nav and hamburger menu within actual reading
+Ditch upper nav and hamburger menu within actual reading

-Group “Reset Password” and “Preferences” and add “Log Out” to “Settings”
+Group “Reset Password” and “Preferences,” add “Log Out” to “Settings”

-Add tooltip to tell user they can flip cards to reveal more info about the woman, and they can tap to flip the card back
+Add tooltip to tell the user they can flip cards to reveal more info about the woman and that they can flip the card back

-Shuffling animation will be important, could be abstract - maybe the borders of the cards change colors
+Creative thought: shuffling animation will be important, could be abstract — maybe the borders of the cards change colors?

 Add ability for user to go between “Log In” and “Create Account” screens depending on account status

-If a user is not logged in, when they click “Settings” in the slideout menu, route them to “Create Account” screen
+If a user is not logged in, when they click “Settings” in the slideout navigation, route them to “Create Account” screen